 What is a thigh lift or thighplasty?

-Thigh lift (similar to an arm lift) is a procedure for removing unwanted fat and skin from the inner thigh.
+Thigh lift surgery (similar to an arm lift) is an outpatient procedure for removing unwanted fat and excess skin from the inner thigh.
 This most often occurs when individuals have lost a large amount of weight through exercise or weight loss surgery.
 Incisions run along the inner thigh from the knee area to the groin and are well-hidden.
-After removing skin and fat, the remaining tissues are tailored extensively to produce an excellent contour and skin tightening effect.
+After removing the excess skin and fat, the remaining excess tissues are tailored extensively to produce an excellent contour and skin-tightening effect.

-A thigh lift can take between 2 and 4 hours to perform, depending on the degree of skin redundancy.
+A thigh lift can take between 2 and 4 hours to perform, depending on the degree of excess skin.
 It is routinely done in an outpatient setting.
-However, when combined with other procedures, such as a tummy tuck, breast reduction, or arm lift, then an overnight stay in an aftercare facility is highly recommended.
+However, when combined with other procedures, such as a tummy tuck, breast reduction, or arm lift, then an overnight stay in an aftercare facility is highly recommended for a more healthy recovery experience.
 Long-acting local anesthesia is used in combination with general anesthesia to limit pain substantially in the postoperative period.
 You should have a friend or relative assist you in the first 24 hours when you go home.
 Your initial dressings will include gauze and either an elastic bandage or a compression garment.
 Any external stitches or drains (if used) will be removed during the first visit.
-A compression garment will need to be worn around the clock for the next 3 to 4 weeks.
+A compression garment will need to be worn around the clock for the next 3 to 4 weeks of the recovery period.

-Your thighs may be bruised and swollen for the first week following surgery, however, pain is minimal.
-As with other body contouring procedures, you should plan on staying home for the first week, with very limited activities including walking, reading, and light duty around the house.
-Driving should be avoided during this time as well as heavy lifting or squatting type activities.
+Your thighs may be bruised and swollen for the first week following surgery, but pain is minimal.
+As with other body contouring procedures, you should plan on staying home for the first week, with very limited activities, including walking, reading, and light duty around the house.
+Driving should be avoided during this time as well as heavy lifting or squatting-type activities.

-In 2 weeks, you may begin to gently increase your activity including more extensive walking, but avoid aggressive exercise or weight lifting.
-Running and other high impact activities are also to be avoided for 6 weeks.
+In 2 weeks, you may begin to gently increase your activity, including more extensive walking, but avoid aggressive exercise or weight lifting.
+Running and other strenuous activities are also to be avoided for 6 weeks.

 There may be some diminished sensation along the inner part of the thigh.
 Much of this will go away as the swelling subsides over the next 6 weeks.
 Occasionally, the decreased sensation may be permanent.

 Scars are commonplace for any surgical procedure.
-In a thigh lift, the scars can sometimes be quite extensive.
+In a thigh lift, the scars are located in the groin crease and can sometimes be quite extensive.
 They can be raised or can stretch or widen over time.
-Dr. Panossian has developed his own technique for improving the appearance of scars with a combination of products and timing that have provided consistent fantastic results.
+Dr. Panossian has developed his own thigh lifting technique for improving the physical appearance of thigh lift scars with a combination of products and timing that have provided consistent fantastic results.